10 Cheap Pond Plants (US Natives)

 Selecting native pond plants that don’t break the bank is a cost-effective way to positively contribute to your local ecosystem.
 Thomas Claveirole / CC BY-SA 2.0

-Creating a stunning water garden in your backyard doesn’t have to break the bank – especially when you focus on native US pond plants.
+Creating a serene aquatic space in your backyard doesn’t have to break the bank – especially when you focus on native US pond plants.
 These plants not only add natural beauty to your pond but also thrive in local climates and support local wildlife.
-Choosing inexpensive native species for your pond can be a smart way to keep costs down while contributing to the ecosystem.
+Choosing inexpensive native species for your pond is a smart way to keep costs down while also giving a little something back to the ecosystem.

 1) Pickerelweed (Pontederia cordata)